Snaacky/thewiki/docs/tutorials/comparison.md

 **Dependencies**    | Dependencies required to create comparisons in VSPreview **File paths**      | The location of your source file **Source**          | The name of each source.
 [We recommend following the naming scheme here.](#recommended-source-naming) *If you plan to use [Slowpoke Pics](#slowpoke-pics), this will be the name that will be displayed in comparisons*
-**FrameInfo**       | Lists the frame number, type, and source name in the top left of the videos **Output**          | Parameter that allows clips to appear in VSPreview
+**Output**          | Parameter that allows clips to appear in VSPreview

 ==- :icon-play: Playback (frame rate, FieldBased, inverse telecine)